How to book your New Zealand trip

 4. Book your spot on your trip

-Once you’ve decided on your trip and date you can book your trip online here.
+Once you’ve decided on your trip and date you can book your New Zealand trip online here.
 Prices are listed online in your local currency.
 To secure your place you pay a 15% deposit at the time of booking with the remainder due 60 days before your departure date.

 To secure your spot you can pay your deposit by credit card in US, Australian, Canadian dollars or in British Pounds or Euros.
 The balance can be paid by bank transfer.